Our Monitor Motion Tests

 When It Matters

-With more high refresh rate monitors and premium gaming technology coming out, gaming at high frame rates is becoming more accessible and more common.
-However, you won't be taking full advantage of these high frame rates with a monitor whose response time is so slow that it isn't making full color transitions before the screen refreshes itself.
+Gaming at high refresh rates is becoming more accessible and common.
+However, you won't be taking full advantage of these high refresh rates with a monitor whose response time is so slow that it isn't making full color transitions before the screen refreshes itself.
 Although no monitor has 100% compliance, getting one with high compliance at least makes for a better gaming experience than one with lower refresh rate compliance.
-This is because having higher compliance means the monitor can effectively display proper colors on fast-moving objects, which helps improve the overall appearance of motion.
+Having higher compliance means the monitor can effectively display proper colors on fast-moving objects, which helps improve the overall appearance of motion.

 We measure a gray-to-gray sequence with our gamma-calibrated response time tool to see how well the monitor transitions between colors before the screen refresh rates.
 Refresh rate compliance is calculated as a percentage of the monitor's transition versus an ideal transition.
 We repeat the measurements at various frame rates, from 60 fps up to the monitor's max refresh rate, including with any available overdrive settings.

-Response Time Tool
+Gamma-Corrected Response Time Tool

 Frame Sequence

 Once the tool is gamma-calibrated, we can start testing.
 We use a nine-frame gray-to-gray sequence, which you can see below.
 The sequence starts off with RGB 127 before transitioning to RGB 255 as the first measured transition, and then it continues with the rest of the sequence.
 The tool measures the monitor's RGB level compared to the ideal level during each frame, and to see how close it can get to its target RGB level in the time that the frame appears on screen.
 Although we measure using various gray levels, they still represent all kinds of colors that may appear on screen while gaming, as each gray level uses each red, green, and blue subpixel equally.
+For example, RGB 191 is actually just RGB color (191, 191, 191).
+We repeat this sequence at various frame rates, from 60 fps to the monitor's max supported frame rate.

 Initial Color